shikokuchuo/mirai/README.md

 Minimalist async evaluation framework for R.

-Simple and lightweight parallel code execution, local or distributed across the network, built on ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) technology.
+Lightweight parallel code execution, local or distributed across the network.

+Designed for simplicity, a ‘mirai’ evaluates an arbitrary expression asynchronously, resolving automatically upon completion.

+Built on ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) scalability protocols, defaults to the optimal choice of abstract sockets, Unix domain sockets or named pipes in addition to TCP/IP.

 `mirai()` returns a ‘mirai’ object immediately. ‘mirai’ (未来 みらい) is Japanese for ‘future’.

-A ‘mirai’ evaluates an arbitrary expression asynchronously, resolving automatically upon completion.
-The asynchronous task runs in an ephemeral or persistent process, spawned locally or distributed across the network.
+The asynchronous ‘mirai’ task runs in an ephemeral or persistent process, spawned locally or distributed across the network.

-{mirai} has a tiny pure R code base, relying solely on {nanonext}, a high-performance binding for the ‘NNG’ C messaging library with zero package dependencies.
+{mirai} has a tiny pure R code base, relying solely on {nanonext}, a high-performance binding for the ‘NNG’ (Nanomsg Next Gen) C library with zero package dependencies.

 ### Table of Contents